Skip to main content Skip to secondary navigation

 SHS icon

 Founded in 1976, the Stanford Historical Society (SHS) welcomes anyone with or without Stanford affiliation to join as a member.
 The society provides its members and supporters access to authentic Stanford stories, offering opportunities for preserving and sharing the university’s legacy and celebrating its history.
-Read more
+Learn more about the society

 New Stanford Historical Society Publications